Being a relevant part of today’s 21st century business world is no easy task at all.

 State that you know that taking matters into your own hands isn’t possible and that is why the best thing which you knew you had to do was approach the boss.

-You should not shy away from stating that this person has made it absolutely impossible for you to devote your one hundred percent to your work at hand.
+You should not shy away from stating that this person has made it absolutely impossible for you to devote your 100% to your work at hand.